Worth of Christ: Jesus is worthy of unceasing adoration from every tribe, tongue, and nation.

-Unity & Need of the Whole Body: Before leaving the task of making disciples to the church, Jesus’ prayer was that His disciples would be perfected in unity.
+Unity & Need of the Whole Body: Before leaving the task of making disciples to the Church, Jesus’ prayer was that His disciples would be perfected in unity.
 As He desires partnership with us, so He desires that we lay aside petty differences and love one another.
 (John 13:34, John 15:12, Matthew 22:39, 1 John 3:16-18) Furthermore, the whole body of Christ in every place, each walking in their distinct roles and functions, is needed in the completion of the Great Commission.
 (1 Corinthians 12:12-27)

-On Earth as it is in Heaven: The created purpose (chief end) of man is to glorify God and enjoy Him forever.
-God’s everlasting desire from before the foundations has always been to dwell with us, and we with Him.
+On Earth as it is in Heaven: The created purpose and chief end of man is to glorify God and enjoy Him forever.
+God’s everlasting desire from before the foundations of the world has always been to dwell with us, and we with Him.
 The redemptive storyline of the scriptures points to a day when all things are made new, the knowledge of the Glory of the Lord covers the earth as the waters the sea, and His will is fully enacted on earth just as it is in heaven.